1jinseok/Search/README.md

 2. Use common uninformed search algorithms (BFS, DFS, and UCS) to solve search problems, generating nodes on-demand.

+3. Understand the strengths and weaknesses of different search algorithms.

 3. Identify how to create useful heuristics and use them to inform the search process.

 4. Implement informed search algorithms such as Greedy and A*, and apply them to efficiently solving a wide variety of problems in Artificial Intelligence.

 ## How this assignment helps with that
-The assignment builds on a problem of robotic manipulation that students may find familiar.
-It then delves into the process of designing state-space representations with the example of a 6DOF robotic manipulator, allowing students to see how we can turn a real-life scenario into a graph search problem.
+The assignment builds off of the problem of robotic manipulation which students in EECS 16B will find familiar.
+It then delves into the process of designing state-space representations for the 6DOF robotic manipulator, allowing students to observe how we can turn a real-life scenario into a graph search problem.

 Students then take on the meat of the challenge, namely implementing both the uninformed and informed search algorithms on a graph.
 They compare the performance of these search algorithms and see how they are able to use it to get a path from the start to the goal.
 Finally, they are able to put the pieces together and use their search algorithm to solve the original problem in path planning for a robotic manipulator.